davidconoh/naijahacks-byropoint/README.md

 ![Byropoint](img/logo.png)

-Team Byropoint's hack for NaijaHacks 2018 is a simple educational app that provides daily tips on maintaining good personal hygiene and sustainable environmental sanity. he live version of the project can be viewed [here](https://github.com/davidconoh.github.io/naijahacks-byropoint)
+Team Byropoint's hack for NaijaHacks 2018 is a simple educational app that provides daily tips on maintaining good personal hygiene and sustainable environmental sanity.
+The live version of the project can be viewed [here](https://github.com/davidconoh.github.io/naijahacks-byropoint)

-This project aims to be very beginner friendly and to advocate simplicity and clarity, using the KISS model (Keep It Simple Stupid).
+This project aims to be very beginner friendly and advocate simplicity and clarity using the KISS model (Keep It Simple Stupid).

 ## Problem Statement